LoopKit/loopdocs/docs/version/development.md

 ## Updates in `dev`

 This section provides an overview of changes to `dev` compared to `Loop 3.6.x`.

+Please check this channel in zulipchat for notifications when an update to the `dev` branch is expected so you will be prepared.
+Do this **before** you install a `dev` build from TestFlight.

 The following features are found only in dev at this time.
 Any updates added to `main` were also added to `dev`.

-* v3.7.5
+### v3.7.5

 * Added support for Dana-i and DanaRS-v3 pump models

-* v3.7.6
+### v3.7.6

 * Updated some localization (strings translated to different languages)
     * Added scripts to make localization more streamlined
 * Cleaned up some code
     * Fixed a bolus problem with iOS 26
     * Discarded some unneeded files
     * Updated to Xcode 16.4 for browser build and CircleCI quality testing

-Please check this channel in zulipchat for notifications when an update to the `dev` branch is expected so you will be prepared.
-Do this **before** you install a `dev` build from TestFlight.

 ## Updates from 3.4 to 3.6